 In Istanbul, Turkey, Donal Skehan uncovers a mix of old and new.
 Donal eats like a king for breakfast and takes a tour of some of the world's best street food, from kebabs to Turkish pizza!
 Plus, a 5am start to make baklava, a trip to a restaurant specializing in Ottoman-era dishes and a not-so-relaxing Turkish massage.

 Amsterdam, Netherlands is having a food revival, and Donal Skehan is out to discover it.
-He goes fishing with a very unique couple who cook up the day's catch on their "pirate ship" before meeting with a chef with a chef with a unique philosophy on cooking meat.
+He goes fishing with a very unique couple who cook up the day's catch on their "pirate ship" before meeting with a chef who has a unique philosophy on cooking meat.

 In Puglia, Italy, Donal Skehan gets a feast for his eyes -- and his stomach.
 He samples homemade gelato and burrata, has fresh fish at a colorful market with equally colorful characters to match, and enjoys street food with a difference.